 “No,” she says, “the president never lied to the American people”, which in itself is a lie since an actual recording of him doing so (over and over again) was practically playing in the background.
 It’s as Orwellian as it gets.

-And so, to paraphrase another social observer of our time, Richard Pryor, one is tempted to ask the millions of forever Trumpsters, ‘who you gonna believe, Trump or your lyin’ eyes and ears?’
-Well, I think we can all agree on the answer for that.
+And so, to paraphrase another social observer of our time, Richard Pryor, one is tempted to ask the millions of forever Trumpsters, ‘who you gonna believe, Trump or your eyes and ears?’
+Well, I think we can all agree on their answer to that.

 Gil Prowler writes political and social commentary